A class of globally solvable Markovian quadratic BSDE systems and applications: Introduction

 Our main result states that when a Lyapunov function exists and an additional a-priori local-boundedness condition holds, the equation \eqref{equ:BSDE-gen} admits a Markovian solution as soon as $\bsg$ belongs to an appropriately-defined local H\" older space, \emph{without any assumptions of the ``smallness'' type} on the terminal condition, the driver, or the time horizon.
 Moreover, under an additional mild assumption, this solution turns out to be unique in a wide class of stochastic processes.

 In contrast to the bulk of the literature on multidimensional BSDE, we rely on deep analytic results for systems of PDEs and combine them with probabilistic techniques.
-More precisely, we use powerful ideas first introduced to study regularity theory for systems of parabolic PDEs, most notably the so-called \emph{partial-regularity} estimates and the \emph{hole-filling} technique of \cite{Widman1971}, initially developed for elliptic systems and later extended to parabolic systems of PDEs in \cite{Str81}.
-We represent this analytic theory entirely in a probabilistic fashion.
-This not only reduces some technical estimates in the analytic counterpart, but also allows us to treat systems which are not necessarily of divergence form.
+More precisely, we use powerful ideas first introduced to study regularity theory for systems of parabolic PDEs, most notably the so-called \emph{partial-regularity} estimates and the \emph{hole-filling} technique of \cite{Widman1971}, initially developed for elliptic systems and later extended to parabolic systems of PDEs in \cite{Str81}, which was later used in \cite{Bensoussan-Frehse}.
 Partial-regularity and hole-filling techniques can be seen as a replacement for order-based arguments involving, for instance, the maximum principle (comparison principle) or the related notion of a viscosity solution; such methods, unfortunately, fail miserably in the multidimensional case (see \cite{HuPen06}).
+However we represent this analytic theory entirely in a probabilistic fashion.
+This allows us to implement the hole-filling technique only assuming the existence of a Lyapunov function.
+This strategy not only decouples the hole-filling technique from specific structural conditions on the nonlinearity such as the ``smallness" condition in \cite{Str81} and the structural condition in \cite{Bensoussan-Frehse}.
+It also links naturally to the notion of \emph{geodesical convexity} in the studies of martingales on manifolds (see Section \ref{subsec:mart}).
+The probabilistic treatment also reduces some technical estimates from its the analytic counterpart.
+In particular, by replacing integration-by-parts techniques by \itos{} formula, we bypass the estimates on derivatives of Gaussian transition densities present in \cite{Str81} and \cite{Bensoussan-Frehse}.